Kotlin/kotlindl/README.md

     </root>
 </configuration>
 ```
-These configuration files could be found in the Examples module.
+These configuration files can be found in the `examples` module.

 ## Fat Jar issue

-There is a known StackOverflow [question](https://stackoverflow.com/questions/47477069/issue-running-tensorflow-with-java/52003343) and TensorFlow [issue](https://github.com/tensorflow/tensorflow/issues/30488) with Fat Jar creation and execution (on Amazon EC2 instances, for example).
+There is a known Stack Overflow [question](https://stackoverflow.com/questions/47477069/issue-running-tensorflow-with-java/52003343)
+and TensorFlow [issue](https://github.com/tensorflow/tensorflow/issues/30488) with Fat Jar creation and execution on Amazon EC2 instances.

 ```
 java.lang.UnsatisfiedLinkError: /tmp/tensorflow_native_libraries-1562914806051-0/libtensorflow_jni.so: libtensorflow_framework.so.1: cannot open shared object file: No such file or directory
 ```

-Despite the fact that the [bug](https://github.com/tensorflow/tensorflow/issues/30488) describing this problem was closed in the release of Tensorflow 1.14, it was not fully fixed and requires an additional line in the build script
+Despite the fact that the [bug](https://github.com/tensorflow/tensorflow/issues/30488) describing this problem was closed in the release of TensorFlow 1.14,
+it was not fully fixed and required an additional line in the build script.

-One simple [solution](https://github.com/tensorflow/tensorflow/issues/30635#issuecomment-615513958) is to add a Tensorflow version specification to the Jar's Manifest.
-Below you could find an example of Gradle build task for Fat Jar creation.
+One simple [solution](https://github.com/tensorflow/tensorflow/issues/30635#issuecomment-615513958) is to add a TensorFlow version specification to the Jar's Manifest.
+Below you can find an example of a Gradle build task for Fat Jar creation.

 ```
 task fatJar(type: Jar) {